 Briana is an English major who loves classics and fantasy.
 Her favorite book is The Lord of the Rings, and Tolkien has had a large influence on her reading, inspiring an interest in Anglo-Saxon and Middle English literature.
 When she is not reading, she likes to dance and find ways to annoy Krysta.
 (You can follow her on Goodreads, but she is currently only friending people she actually knows!)

 Krysta is a chemistry and English major with a special love for classics and fantasy.
-She counts Charles Dickens, Jane Austen, C. S. Lewis, and G. K. Chesterton among her favorite authors, but adores J. R. R. Tolkien above all others.
+She counts Charles Dickens, L. M. Montgomery, C. S. Lewis, and Dante among her favorite authors, but adores J. R. R. Tolkien above all others.
 Her favorite punctuation mark is the semicolon.